TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Fixed bug that prevented giant mushrooms from generating in Dark forest and Relic Dark Forest biome.
 ·Dark Forest now generates more grass including some Tall Grass.
 ·Relic Dark Forest now generates a lot more grass and with it mainly being Tall Grass.
+·Dissected Badlands Plateau biome columns and ramps now has Terracotta center.
+·Badlands biome columns and ramps now has Stone center.

     Misc:
 ·Optimized a bit and cleaned some code in the back end.